nissmogt/UsefulAITools/README.md

 a directory called *transcriptions*.

 ### Usage
+Given a valid YouTube URL, this program downloads YouTube audio and transcribes it using OpenAI Whisper.
+It creates two directories:
+- **transcriptions**: Stores the transcribed text in a file called *audio.txt*.
+- **audio**: Temporarily stores the downloaded audio in a file called *audio.mp3* and contains the converted WAV file.
+The program deletes both files (can be changed to keep the audio files if you want).

 To use the program, simply enter the URL of the YouTube video you want to transcribe either like this:

 ```python yt_transcriber.py PASTE_URL_HERE```